 We are working with various forklift manufacturers, their dealers and battery distributors to bring our advanced energy storage systems to the lift equipment market.
 This provides a more direct market path to the consumer without the delays and issues that accompany dealing solely with battery distributors.
-Because of our strong relationships with two leading forklift manufacturers, we were able to generate revenues during the second quarter of fiscal 2018 in excess of our total revenues for fiscal 2017 and had sales orders at December 31, 2017 for an additional 330 LiFT Packs generating \$900,000 in revenues to be shipped in January and February 2018.
-We are in continued discussions with these forklift manufacturers for similar orders anticipated to ship throughout the remainder of fiscal 2018.
+These efforts have resulted in pilot programs and trials with national accounts, end users, and industrial equipment manufacturers.
+We have used the feedback from these pilot programs to substantially improve our battery packs.
+Because of our strong relationships with two leading forklift manufacturers, we were able to generate revenues during both the second and third quarters of fiscal 2018 in excess of our fiscal 2017 revenues and we are on track for a comparable fourth quarter.
+We are in continued discussions with these forklift manufacturers for similar orders anticipated to ship throughout the next six months.

 During the latter part of fiscal 2017 we also began marketing directly to end-users of lift equipment, primarily in the food and beverage industry.
 By going directly to the customers with the many benefits of utilizing lithium-ion batteries in their walkie pallet jack forklifts, we anticipate seeing a more rapid transition from traditional lead acid batteries to our lithium-ion batteries.
 Such benefits include less maintenance, faster charge times, longer lasting and greater power.
-Such marketing efforts resulted in Flux being named one of Food Logistics Magazine's 2017 Champions: Rock Stars of the Food & Beverage Supply Chain.
+As a result of such marketing efforts, Flux was named as one of Food Logistics "Rock Stars of the Food & Beverage Supply Chain" in both 2018 and 2017.
+Food Logistics is the only publication dedicated to covering the movement of product through the global food supply chain.
 This recognition underscores the increasing acceptance of Flux LiFT Packs powering multi-shift operations at a growing base of food industry distribution centers across America.

-Our strategy is to offer a full product lineup for forklifts within the coming year.
+Our strategy is to offer a full product lineup for forklifts during the following two quarters.
 We are leveraging our prior experience of developing and shipping over 15 megawatts of battery packs into a variety of applications including electrical vehicles, robotic mining vehicles, and various industry specific applications.
 By working with the forklift manufacturers, we have secured "technical approval" for compatibility with their equipment and in January 2018 we received Energy Storage System compatibility approval from Toyota Material Handling USA with respect to their 8HBW23 walkie pallet jack and from Raymond Corporation with respect to their 8210 walkie pallet jack.
 Each of these models have been tested to be electrically compatible with our LiFT Packs.
 These approvals represent another step towards our achieving industry acceptance and expanding awareness for a lithium-ion battery pack in lift equipment.